A (not entirely) dead week ahead before Fed week

 Reuters polls for the trade data, due on Tuesday, suggest both exports and imports will have continued to decline on a year-on-year basis, albeit at a slower pace.

-China's wobble and scant inflation in economic powerhouses such as the euro zone, Japan and Britain are the main economic risks weighing on normalization.
+China's wobble and scant inflation in economic powerhouses such as the euro zone, Japan and Britain are the main economic risks weighing on normalisation.

 They should not, however, deter the Fed - at least initially.